cvxgrp/a2dr/README.md

 which takes as input a vector v and parameter t > 0 and outputs the proximal operator of f_i evaluated at (v,t).
 * `A_list` is the list of A_i.
 The lists `p_list` and `A_list` must be given in the same order i = 1,...,N.
 * `b` is the vector b.
 Notice that `A_list` and `b` are optional, and when omitted, the solver recognizes the problem as one without linear constraints.
+Also notice that in such cases, `A_list` and `b` has to be omitted together, and either `v_init` or `n_list` has to be provided to declare the dimension of each x_i.

 For information on the other optional hyper-parameters, please refer to our [companion paper](http://stanford.edu/~boyd/papers/a2dr.html) (Algorithm 2) and the [source code comments of the function **a2dr** in solver.py](https://github.com/cvxgrp/a2dr/tree/master/a2dr).

 #### Returns:
 * The output `x_vals` is a list of x_1,...,x_N from the iteration with the smallest residuals.